A Cross-Instance Distributed Lock: Solving Nonce Collisions in a Telegram Trading Bot

 end

-The script first reads the value and compares it to the provided value.
-If they match, the expiration time is extended by the provided argument; nothing happens.
+The script reads the value and compares it to the provided one.
+If they match, the TTL is extended by the provided number of milliseconds.
+Otherwise, nothing happens.

 The touch function will look like this: